 Psalm 147:3 assures us that our Father heals the brokenhearted and binds up their wounds.
 Depending on how we learn to view our brokenness and healing, we can come to see ourselves as even more beautiful and stronger than we’d have been if our brokenness and mending had never occurred.

 Kintsugi is a beautiful physical representation of this concept.
 In this breakout session we will enact the “breaking”, “mending” and finally the ”gilded-beautification” of our own personal piece of pottery as we contemplate the ways in which brokenness has appeared in our lives and the ways in which our Father can recreate us, working all things, even broken things, for our good and His glory.

 Recommended Reading: Mended: Pieces of a Life Made Whole by Angie Smith

-- Piece of ceramic pottery or porcelain
+- Piece of ceramic pottery

 - Small metal file or coarse sandpaper

 - Super glue (gel works best) or Gorilla Epoxy

 - Exacto knife

 - Gold leaf pen or paint (and thin artist’s paint brush) – found at craft stores